nthhanh526/excel/README.md

 **ExecuTorch** is an end-to-end solution for enabling on-device inference capabilities across mobile and edge devices including wearables, embedded devices and microcontrollers.
-It is part of the PyTorch Edge ecosystem and enables efficient deployment of PyTorch models to edge devices.

-Key value propositions of ExecuTorch are:
+It is part of the PyTorch Edge ecosystem and enables efficient deployment of PyTorch models to edge devices Key value propositions of ExecuTorch are:

 - **Portability:** Compatibility with a wide variety of computing platforms,